 Many Roads Lead to Your Inner Wisdom

+Usually, a felt sense just doesn't hang around, nor are you “finding” one.
+You’re cultivating the inner context that allows it to form by weaving together the findings of the beginning exercises.
 With curiosity and through careful listening to yourself, you will build enough relevance so it can become a stable ‘this’ you can return to again and again.

 • Continuity over time: holding the arc

-As you explicate, the felt sense changes.
-What stays is the relevance, the living continuity of the whole journey.
-You’ll learn how to keep the “same river” even as it forms whirlpools, eddies, and rapids.
+You will learn how to maintain continuity even if a felt sense hasn't formed yet or shifts over time.
 The specific felt senses and findings that arise along the way become “ornaments of the arc”: usable anchors that let you return and continue.

 • Linking the Pieces